 The guaranteed economic benefits include improved incomes and employment generation from water security integrated with improved capacity to participate in the domestic market supply chain.
-The potential will also exist for an increase in crop production since water access throughout the year will be increased and with improved productivity from heathier soils.
-Benefits will include savings accrued by farmers who currently supplement their water needs with potable water from the BWA water at very high cost.
-Open-field farmers will also improve their incomes as they would now be able to add at least two crop cycles annually with water security and better drip irrigation that wastes less water during the seasonal dry months, as well as to satisfy water supply during unexpected dry spells.
+The potential will also exist for anAn increase in crop production is expected since water access throughout the availability year round will be increased and with improved productivity from heathier soils.
+Benefits will include savings accrued by farmers who currently supplement their water needs with potable water from the BWA-water at very high cost.
+Open-field farmers will also improve their incomes as they would now be able to add at least two crop cycles annually with water security and better drip irrigation that wastes less water during the seasonal dry months, as well as to satisfy water supply during and unexpected dry spells.

 Farmers indicate that cultivation services, are not provided on a sufficiently timely basis, resulting in the inability to meet the narrow window of opportunity for planting and eventual sale of crops.
 The demand for tractor cultivation services will increase in the wet season and once the irrigation water is made available.
-By providing these services on demand farmers will be able to maximize plot usage.
-The more efficient provision of services such as tractor cultivation, extension, hay making and hay, detection of praedial larceny, agrometeorology, mulching and practical training thereby increasing the quantity and quality of produce under the climatic conditions.
-Progressively, the farming households, will be able to raise the profitability of the farm as they gradually shift from practices such as high inputs of pesticides and herbicides to organically built soils using compost, mulch and other soil building production and utilization practice.
+By providing and with the support of Extension Officers, to access these services on demand farmers will be able to maximize plot usage.
+The more efficient provision of Extension services such as tractor cultivation, extension, hay making and hay, detection of praedial larceny, agrometeorology, mulching and practical training thereby increasing to farming households, will be being able to raise the farm profitability of the farm as they gradually shift from practices such as high inputs of posticides and herbicides to organically built soils using compost, mulch and other soil building production and utilization practice.

 The vegetable and food crop market structure in Barbados is relatively simple because of its limited size.
 The market approaches perfect competition because there are no real monopolies and there are no barriers to entry by farmer producers/sellers.
 The majority of farmer producers/sellers are not organized and market their produce as individuals therefore end buyers/consumers who have a wide selection of accessible options.
 Typically, price variation is largest in the middle person/huckster/wholesaler segment which is complicated by additional linkages in the wholesale chain and depends on their dominance and market share.
-In most cases the farmer producer/seller is a price taker and not able to determine price.
+In most cases the farmer-producer/seller is a price taker and not able to determine price.
 However, farmer producers benefit significantly price wise when they eliminate the wholesaler and market directly to the end user or consumer.